dmtrek14/hallmark-xmas-movie-generator/README.md

 # hallmark-xmas-movie-generator
- A tiny website and some bot magic to generate new Hallmark Chrristmas movies
+ A tiny website and some bot magic to generate new Hallmark Christmas movies

 ## Deploy status